 Everyone’s favorite stereotype about the Germans is how efficient they’re supposed to be.
 But if there’s one area of life that I’ve noticed Germany is happy to slow down and enjoy, it’s breakfast.

-The most common breakfast centers around brötchen, or “cute breads”.
+The most common German breakfast centers around brötchen, or “cute breads”.
 When I met Germans in the US, the first thing they always complained about was the lack of quality bread—and once you’ve had German bread, you’ll see why.
 I love brötchen because they offer the perfect chance to sample the wide variety of German baking.
 Brötchen can be any type of roll: crusty country breads, brown breads densely covered in seeds, light and fluffy white breads with a crunchy golden exterior, pretzels in all different shapes.
-They are served to the table in a big bowl or basket, up for grabs for the quickest (and most unapologetic) hands.
-Then, they are cut completely in half and dressed with toppings.
+Served in a big bowl or basket, they are up for grabs for the quickest (and most unapologetic) hands.
+Cut them in completely in half and dress them with toppings.

 And what for toppings!
 Caprese salads with tangy balsamico and creamy, fresh mozzarella.
 Thick slices of golden cheese.
 Wheels of waxen Camembert and brie.
 Butter in a ceramic tray, warmed by the sun.
 Eggs of all kinds: scrambled, fried, hardboiled.
 Chorizo, Serrano ham, salami, sausage.
 Fresh cucumbers, tomatoes, onions sliced transparently thin.
 Avocadoes if you’re very lucky.
 An endless array of jars: mustards, pestos, tapenades, hummus.
 Jams, nut butters, Nutella, honey.
 It feels as though the entire kitchen has decamped at the table (in fact, when we go to Tim’s family’s home, we literally empty an entire kitchen shelf for breakfast).

 Prior to moving to Germany, I hated breakfast.
-It always felt like something to rush through so I could get started on my day.
-But the thing about brötchen is that it takes time to build them.
+I always felt like I had to rush through it to get started on my day.
+But the thing about a German Brötchen breakfast is that it takes time to build them.
 Sure, weekday commuters can purchase pre-stacked rolls at the subway kiosk, but no one does this on the weekends.
 Everyone seems to delight in the process of brötchen building—selecting the bread, trading halves with someone who has a different roll than you, choosing the layers.
 Will it be roasted red pepper hummus, a slice of Edam, and chorizo?
 Or butter, scrambled egg, and cucumber?
 You chat as you prepare, scoping the table for something you missed, dipping a spoon into this or that jar to taste different flavors.

-It’s a slow, leisurely process, meant for savoring and enjoying—and the perfect way to start the day, whether you’re lounging at your own expat table, or ordering your hotel breakfast before a day of exploring.
+It’s a slow, leisurely process, meant for savoring and enjoying.
+And it’s the perfect way to start the day.
+Whether you’re lounging at your own expat table, or ordering your hotel breakfast before a day of exploring.

 Prompt via The Daily Post.